Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 providing the web-based application to users.
 Its reliable architecture makes developing and deploying web applications easier.
-In the context of this project, Django acts as the server-side framework responsible for handling user requests and delivering the Perfect Parking website.
+In the context of this project, Django acts as the server-side framework responsible for handling user requests and delivering the website.

 Here\'s a rundown of how Django is utilized to provide the website: